ONSgeo/sdg-15-1-1/README.md

 This SDG indicator requires 2 distinct data types to be input:

 1. **A spatial representation of forest or woodland areas in the country of interest.** A forest or woodland is defined by the UN as being over 0.5 hectare with canopy cover of 10% (or the potential to achieve it), however this definition is variable between countries.
-The likely format for this data is .shp.
+The assumed format for this data is .shp.

 3. **Standard Area Measurements for the land of interest**.
 This provides the total land area to divide land area covered by forest by.
 The higher the granulairty of these areas, the more detailed the output.
-The likely format of this data set is .csv.
+The assumed format of this data set is .csv.

 2. **Boundaries of administrative areas.** These provide spatial context for the standard area measurements and as such should match the granularity of areas with available standard area measurements.
 Where present, full resolution and extent should be used.
-The likely format of this data is .shp.
+The assumed format of this data is .shp.

 Each data source used to calculate this SDG should be sampled from the same year(s).